 The online MSN degree curriculum builds on the bachelor nursing degree to help students become advanced practice nurses (APNs).
-Graduate-level nursing programs like Catholic University's MSN incorporate concepts of nursing science and advanced nursing practice applications with theories of health care management and leadership to produce well-rounded nursing practitioners.
+Graduate-level nursing programs like Catholic University's MSN incorporate concepts of nursing science and advanced nursing clinical practice with theories of health care and leadership to produce well-rounded nursing practitioners.

 Core coursework includes the essentials of advanced practice nursing, such as:

-The Family Nurse Practitioner track curriculum offers in-depth studies in a growing area ofadvanced practice nursing careers.
+The Family Nurse Practitioner track curriculum offers in-depth studies in a growing area of advanced nursing practice.
 Among all the current trends in nursing, the growth of the nurse practitioner field offers the greatest advancement opportunities for RNs.
 In fact, U.S. News & World Report ranked nurse practitioner #2 in its Best Health Care Jobs of 2015 and #2 among the 100 Best Jobs of 2015.

 The Catholic University is known for its rich Catholic tradition and ethics as well as a respected record of academic excellence-which includes the University's well-established nursing programs.
 Some other reasons to consider The Catholic University of America for your advanced nursing degree: